ziniuguo/Notebook/README.md

 ```
 - [ ] Toast notification not working properly
 - [ ] Splash screen image is shown when keyboard opens
+- [ ] Not working properly in landscape